raeufroushangar/MICA-Weighted/src/README.md

 # Source Directory

-This directory contains the source code files for the ECMPIA project.
+This directory contains the source code files for the MICA project.
 Each file is organized by specific actions and functionalities.

 ## Overview